How to Save on Automobile Insurance

 Safety and Protection

-You may already know that safety features such as airbags or anti-lock brakes can reduce your premiums.
-But you might not realize you can save money on the comprehensive portion of your insurance by installing anti-theft measures including car alarms, fuel or ignition cutoff switches, stolen-car tracking systems such as LoJack and VIN etchings, or engravings of your vehicle identification number on your windshield and windows.
+You may know that safety features such as airbags or anti-lock brakes can reduce your premiums.
+But you might not realize you can save money on the comprehensive portion of your insurance by installing anti-theft measures, including car alarms, fuel or ignition cutoff switches, stolen-car tracking systems such as LoJack and VIN etchings, or engravings of your vehicle identification number on your windshield and windows.

 Planning Ahead